djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 Much of the thinking behind them predates type theory, for example, and some of it predates set theory.
 So, the four elephants:

-1. Intuitionisism, due to Brouwer.
+1. Intuitionism, due to Brouwer.
 2. Natural Deduction, due to Gentzen.

 In my opinion intuitionism and natural deduction together constitute the most significant advance in formal reasoning since the greeks invented logic.
-Intuitionsism frees us from the tyranny of classical thinking whilst natural deduction separates reasoning from logic.
+Intuitionism frees us from the tyranny of classical thinking whilst natural deduction separates reasoning from logic.
 Both are so ubiquitous as to be almost transparent, however, and their importance has seldom if ever been acknowledged.
 We think and communicate intuitionistically just as much as we do so classically, however;
 and natural deduction is so commonplace in the mathematical sciences, computer science in particular, that it seems to go completely unnoticed.
-So if this book does no more than to raise the awareness of these approaches then it has at least have acheived something.
+So if this book does no more than to raise the awareness of these approaches then it has at least have achieved something.
 Moving on:

 3. Structural linguistics, or at least a part thereof, in particular the work of Frege.
-4. Modern grammars, specifically BNF, due to John Backus; regular expresions, due to Stephen Cole Kleene; and Unicode.
+4. Modern grammars, specifically BNF, due to John Backus; regular expressions, due to Stephen Cole Kleene; and Unicode.

 Each of these four elephants has a chapter of this book devoted to it, but because intuitionism suffuses pretty much all of what follows it is worth expanding on it further here.
 Consider then the following list of questions.